spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/07-openstack.md

 ```

 # Installing Private Cloud Gateway - OpenStack
-The following sytem requirements should be met in order to install a private cloud gateway for OpenStack:
+The following system requirements should be met in order to install a private cloud gateway for OpenStack:

 * Private cloud gateway IP requirements:
     * 1 IP for a 1 node PCG or 3 IPs for a 3 node PCG.